DrewNaylor/HideSettingsPages/README.md

 Here's how to manually build HideSettingsPages:

-1. First, clone the Git repository by running: <code>git clone https://github.com/DrewNaylor/UXL-Launcher.git</code> or [download the Zip file for the master branch](https://github.com/DrewNaylor/UXL-Launcher/archive/master.zip) and remember where you saved your files.
+1. First, clone the Git repository by running: <code>git clone https://github.com/DrewNaylor/HideSettingsPages.git</code> or [download the Zip file for the master branch](https://github.com/DrewNaylor/HideSettingsPages/archive/master.zip) and remember where you saved your files.

 2. Next, open the command prompt from the Start menu (<code>cmd.exe</code>) and type or copy/paste <code>cd C:\Program Files (x86)\MSBuild\14.0\Bin\ </code> if you have a 64-bit Windows install or <code>cd C:\Program Files\MSBuild\14.0\Bin\ </code> if you have a 32-bit Windows install.
 Press the Enter or Return key when it's pasted.
 Don't run <code>cmd.exe</code> from the Git Shell or else the next step won't work.

-3. Third, type <code>msbuild.exe</code>, press the spacebar, and drag the <code>UXL-Launcher.vbproj</code> into the command prompt window and press the Enter or Return key.
+3. Third, type <code>msbuild.exe</code>, press the spacebar, and drag the <code>HideSettingsPages.sln</code> file into the command prompt window and press the Enter or Return key.

-4. And finally, once the project is done being built, you'll find the UXL Launcher EXE file in <code>UXL-Launcher\UXL-Launcher\bin\Debug </code> wherever you saved the files to earlier along with a config file, a PDB file, and an XML file.
+4. And finally, once the solution is done being built, you'll find both the main HideSettingsPages EXE file and the hsp_registry-helper EXE file in <code>HideSettingsPages\HideSettingsPages\bin\Debug </code> wherever you saved the files to earlier along with a config file, a PDB file, and an XML file for both EXE files.

+5. Double-click on <code>HideSettingsPages.exe</code> to open the main HideSettingsPages GUI.

 ## How to Modify the Source Code

-In order to play around with the source code, it's recommended to install [Visual Studio 2015 Community](https://www.visualstudio.com/vs/) in addition to the software to run UXL Launcher.
-To poke around in the code, simply double-click the <code>UXL-Launcher.sln</code> file in the root of the Git repository.
+In order to play around with the source code, it's recommended to install [Visual Studio 2015 Community](https://www.visualstudio.com/vs/) in addition to the software to run HideSettingsPages.
+To poke around in the code, simply double-click the <code>HideSettingsPages.sln</code> file in the root of the Git repository.